-Being a major transit sea-way through the Straits of Malacca, there was an intermingling of languages with Sanskrit, Tamil, Dutch, Portuguese, English, Arabic, Hokkien, and Hindi, which not coincidentally is what the current national language of Malaysia – Malay, is made up from.
+Being a major transit sea-way through the Straits of Malacca, there was an intermingling of languages with Sanskrit, Tamil, Dutch, Portuguese, English, Arabic, Hokkien, and Hindi, which coincidentally, is what the national language of Malaysia (Malay) is made up from.

 Malay, or known officially in Malaysia as Bahasa Malaysia, is a major language in the Southeast Asian region and has over 250 million speakers.
 It has official status in Malaysia, Singapore, Brunei, and Indonesia, and is also a major language in eastern Thailand, East Timor, & Cocos (Keeling) Island.

 Though not used often in the business environment, learning Malay will help you assimilate into the local culture as locals will appreciate your efforts in trying to speak to them in their local language and may open a few doors to you personally or even professionally.
 This is true especially in the rural areas of Malaysia or even Indonesia where those who understand English are severely limited.
 Do note that most road signs and public signboards are in Malay so learning simple Malay can assist you greatly when you are driving or seeking directions.

 As a major language not only for Malaysian Chinese but also growing in the international sphere, Mandarin is spoken and/or understood by 93% of ethnic Chinese families in Malaysia and there is a growing number of non-Malaysian Chinese who are beginning to take up the language due to the influence of Chinese Medium schools in Malaysia.
 Pop culture also plays a role due to major Taiwan artistes and movies.